-Diagnosis is suggested by clinical examination (including BP measurement in all 4 extremities and palpation of femoral pulses), supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies or, in older patients with a suboptimal echocardiographic window, with CT or MR angiography.
+Diagnosis is suggested by clinical examination (including BP measurement in all 4 extremities and comparing amplitude of brachial and femoral pulses), supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies or, in older patients with a suboptimal echocardiographic window, with CT or MR angiography.

 Chest x-ray shows coarctation as a “3” sign in the upper left mediastinal shadow.
 Heart size is normal unless heart failure supervenes.
-Dilated intercostal collateral arteries may erode the 3rd to 8th ribs, causing rib notching, but rib notching is seldom seen before age 5 years.
+Dilated intercostal collateral arteries may erode the 3rd to 8th ribs, causing rib notching, but this radiographic sign is seldom seen before age 5 years.

 ECG usually shows left ventricular hypertrophy but findings may be normal.
 Because the presence of a coarctation alters fetal circulation by shifting a higher proportion of flow through the right ventricle, neonates and infants with severe coarctation usually have right ventricular hypertrophy rather than left ventricular hypertrophy.